 7. Read a book by colorful career counselor Donald Asher, such as:

-8. Enter an essay contest, photo contest, or write something creative for UMBC's literary magazine, Bartleby.
+8. Enter an essay contest, photo contest, or write something creative to submit for publication in Bartleby, UMBC’s literary magazine.

 Get your creative and competitive juices flowing.
 These activities are good for your soul and your resume.

-10. Design (or update) your blueprint for a UMBC bachelors degree.
+10. Design (or update) your blueprint for a bachelor’s degree.